shocker

 The following packages are needed to run shocker.

-Additionally your system will need to be configured with the following:
+Additionally your system will need or gets configured with the following:

 Example Usage